alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

 From here, it’s helpful to get a bird’s eye view of the datasets.

-This is easily accomplished with the ‘glimpse’ function.
+This is easily accomplished with the `glimpse` function.
 The function provides us with a succinct look at the row and column count, each variable and it’s corresponding type, and a brief look at the first few observations.

-Here it is for the ‘gapminder’ dataset:
+Here it is for the `gapminder` dataset:

 ``` r
 glimpse(gapminder)